Court Rules

 Fantasia Trading LLC, Power Mobile Life LLC, and Smart Innovation, LLC

-New York Attorney General Letitia James secured a $450,000 settlement from three companies distributing eufy home security cameras for failing to secure private video footage.
-The investigation found that video streams were not properly encrypted and could be accessed without authentication.
-The companies must implement stronger security measures including comprehensive information security programs and regular vulnerability testing.
+New York Attorney General Letitia James secured a $450,000 settlement from three companies distributing eufy-branded home security cameras for failing to implement adequate data security measures.
+The companies’ cameras had unencrypted video streams accessible without authentication, exposing private consumer footage.
+The settlement requires the companies to implement stronger security protocols, including encryption, vulnerability testing, and a comprehensive information security program.

 Security Failure